yuqiii-wang/KnowledgeNotes/math/finance/repo/repo_practices.md

 Required the delivery of a pre-specified bond at the onset, and at maturity of the contractual period.

-One party “sells” bonds to the other while simultaneously agreeing to repurchase them or receive them back at a specified future date.
+One party "sells" bonds to the other while simultaneously agreeing to repurchase them or receive them back at a specified future date.

 Also known as allocation trade for bonds as the underlying security should be allocated.